typeorm/typeorm/README.md

 Become a gold sponsor and get premium technical support from our core contributors.
 [Become a gold sponsor](https://opencollective.com/typeorm)

 <a href="https://opencollective.com/typeorm" target="_blank"><img src="https://opencollective.com/typeorm/tiers/gold-sponsor.svg?width=890"></a>

+## Greenly specifics

+In order to generate a release just push a tag corresponding to the version you have set in the `package.json`.